Coming Out To My Therapist To Improve Mental Health

 Connecting with an LGBTQIA-affirming therapist from home

-For LGBTQIA+ people that may need therapy, it can be essential to connect with a therapist trained in gender and sexuality therapy.
+For LGBTQIA+ people who may need therapy, it can be essential to connect with a therapist trained in gender and sexuality therapy.
 Some LGBTQIA+ people may prefer working with a therapist who identifies as a community member.
 It may be difficult for you to find such a provider in your area.
-If you are experiencing challenges with finding a therapist to meet with in person, you may want to consider online therapy.
+If you are experiencing challenges finding a therapist to meet with in person, you may want to consider online therapy.

 Benefits of online therapy from home